TZstatsADS/Fall2017-project3-fall2017-project3-grp6/README.md

 	+ Pinren Chen
 	+ Xiaoyu Zhou

 + Project summary: In this project, we used several feature extraction such as LBP feature extraction, HoG feature extraction methods and classification models(SVM, BPNN, Random Forest, Xgboost, Logistic Regression, GBM) from machine learning to recogonize whether there is a dog, chicken or blueberry muffin in the image.
 We have a baseline model which is GBM + SIFT and we are trying to develop a way that improve the baseline model most.
 We also tried RGB for feature extraction and CNN for both feature extraction and classification.
 However, there are grayscale images that RGB could not deal with; and CNN takes a long time to train the model.
 We finally use SVM + LBP and xgboost + HoG as our winners.
-They achieve a accracy rate of about 80% and takes a short time to train (less than 1 minute).
+They achieve a accuracy rate of about 80% and takes a short time to train (less than 1 minute).

 **Contribution statement**:
 Sijian Xuan: as the group presenter, is working on the whole organization of the study.
 He does the research about LBP feature extraction method and choose BPNN, SVM, Random Forest, Logistic regression as well as writing the relevant code with help of Siyi Wang and Xinyao Guo.
 He collects everyone's code and write them in main.Rmd and write the ppt file.